Modern Chinese Economy and Development

 Successful completion of ‘Inleiding tot het huidige China A: Politiek, Economie en Maatschappij’ in BA1 is required

-This course gives you an overview of the development in Chinese political economy from the ‘liberation’ to the present.
-In this course, we explore various aspects of China’s economic development, including the reforms of government policies and policy processes in order to accelerate the economic development; the ideological changes in government policy making and among Chinese citizens due to the economic development; dynamic changes in China’s economic regimes including those in the industrial structure, urban-rural relations, and the social welfare system; and the challenges faced by the Chinese society during the economic development such as the income inequality, regional gaps, the maintenance of financial stability, the environmental governance, and so on.
+This course gives you an overview of the political and socio-economic development of China from the ‘liberation’ to the present.
+In this course, we explore various aspects of China’s economic development, including the reforms of government policies and policy processes in order to accelerate the economic development; the ideological changes in government policy making and among Chinese citizens due to the economic development; dynamic changes in China’s socio-economic regimes including those in the industrial structure, urban-rural relations, and the social welfare system; and the challenges faced by the Chinese society during the economic development such as the income inequality, regional gaps, the maintenance of financial stability, the environmental governance, and so on.

-In addition, the analysis of China’s domestic political economy is located in a wider -regional and international- context, which helps the students understand better some specific economic and social policies and their impacts (e.g. We must recognize China’s dynamic position in the international economy in order to understand the government policies on trade and investment and their effects on the domestic industrial structure and labour movements).
+The analysis of China’s domestic economic development is located in a wider -regional and international- context, which helps the students understand better some specific policies and effects (e.g. We must recognize China’s dynamic position in the international economy in order to understand the government policies on trade and investment and their effects on the domestic industrial structure and labour movements).

-By the end of the course, the students are expected to learn the important facts and events of China’s domestic economic development from ‘liberation’ to the present, understand the causes and impacts of key economic reforms in this period, and analyze the results and challenges of economic development in China.
+By the end of the course, the students are expected to have good knowledge of China’s domestic economic development from ‘liberation’ to the present.
 They should develop skills of critical thinking and qualitative analysis of China’s economic development in social and political contexts.
 They should develop capabilities to search for relevant literature, news articles, and other secondary sources.
-They should also develop the skills of academic writing.
+They should also develop the skills of group work and academic writing.

 See time table

-The course consists of a series of 12 weekly-based lectures.
+The course consists of a series of 12 weekly based lectures.
 The lectures contain interactions with the students.
-The students are required to complete all the readings before the lectures.
+The students are required to complete all readings in advance of the lectures, in order to help them engage during the lectures.

 - 60% Final Essay